sh41664/Third-Assignment-JavaRing/README.md

-## 📌 Learning Objectives
+## Objectives ✏️
 Through this assignment, you will:
-✅ Learn and apply *inheritance* to structure a game class hierarchy.
+- Learn and apply *inheritance* to structure a game class hierarchy.
-✅ Understand and implement *interfaces* and *abstract classes*.
+- Understand and implement *interfaces* and *abstract classes*.
-✅ Use *polymorphism* to handle interactions between game entities.
+- Use *polymorphism* to handle interactions between game entities.
-✅ Practice *code reusability* and *modularity* in Java.
+- Practice *code reusability* and *modularity* in Java.
-✅ Develop a *terminal-based game* that showcases OOP concepts.
+- Develop a *terminal-based game* that showcases OOP concepts.
-✅ Develop a creative gameplay to make it a playable simple game.
+- Develop a creative gameplay to make it a playable simple game.

-## 📝 Assignment Tasks
+## Tasks 📝

 ### 1️⃣ Step 1: Fork & Setup 🍴
 1. **Fork** this repository and clone it to your local machine.